-We the Head Start staff will do our best to:
+We the Mosaic Early Learning staff will do our best to:

-- Make you feel welcome at all times.
-We have an open door policy. - Provide a warm, friendly atmosphere for you and your child. - Keep you posted of all happenings in the Head Start program and your child's progress through the program. - Make regular follow-up calls to address your child's absence where there is no prior notification. - Always be willing to answer any questions that you might have or direct you to someone who can answer your questions. - Partner with you and provide guidance to help you reach your goals. - Inform you of community resources that may be helpful to your family. - Encourage you to share your ideas to improve our Head Start program. - Work together to ensure that there is a quality program. - Make our program-area service plans available for you to read. - Visit you in your home. - Send notices home in advance with explanations. - Avoid asking anything of you that staff wouldn't feel comfortable doing. - Respect your family's right to confidential services.
+- Observe our open door policy.
+Make you feel welcome at all times. - Provide a warm, friendly atmosphere for you and your child. - Keep you posted of all happenings in the Head Start program and your child's progress through the program. - Make regular follow-up calls to address your child's absence where there is no prior notification. - Always be willing to answer any questions that you might have or direct you to someone who can answer your questions. - Partner with you and provide guidance to help you reach your goals. - Inform you of community resources that may be helpful to your family. - Encourage you to share your ideas to improve our Head Start program. - Work together to ensure that there is a quality program. - Conduct a home visit - Send notices home in advance with explanations. - Avoid asking anything of you that staff wouldn't feel comfortable doing. - Respect your family's right to confidential services.

-Parent/Guardian Involvement
+Parent/Guardian Engagement